08:00

 Whether you choose to walk alone or as part of a group, you will be ensured an amazing experience!

-The 50-mile challenge begins!
+The 50-mile challenge begins between 7am and 8am.

 Conquer the challenge as a team!